sitegeist/Sitegeist.Slipstream/README.md

 ## Installation

-Sitegeist.Slipstream ~~is~~ will evntually be available via packagist run `composer require sitegeist/slipstream`.
+Sitegeist.Slipstream ~~is~~ will eventually be available via packagist run `composer require sitegeist/slipstream`.

 We use semantic-versioning so every breaking change will increase the major-version number.